 If there are no available goods at the location where people crave them most, while a huge pile of it accumulates dust someplace where customers show zero interest, the result will be great financial loss.

-Knowing what products will be in demand in this or that location helps businesses distribute their stocks appropriately and cater exactly to customers’ needs.
+Knowing what products will be in demand in this or that location significantly improves business intelligence, enabling businesses to distribute their stocks appropriately and cater exactly to customers’ needs.
 Predictive analytics in supply chain can foresee such spikes of interest by processing data from previous years and analyzing upcoming events like a change of season or holidays.

 Retail giant Amazon uses predictive analytics to forecast what items its customers are most likely to buy in a given region and at a given time.
 This allows Amazon to keep a pre-assembled stock, tailored exactly to customer demand, and maintain same day delivery.